I did the farmer's walk every day for a week — here’s what happened to my body

 (Image credit: Getty images/ Unknown)

-Of course, the bench press and push-ups are solid ways to torch your shoulders and core muscles, but the farmer's walk is still one of my favorite full-body exercises, and you don't need lots of space to do it.
+Push-ups and the bench press torch your pectorals, core and shoulder muscles, but the farmer's walk is one of my favorite full-body exercises for hitting these body parts and more.

-The farmer's walk is known as a shoulder exercise, but the move offers much more for your body.
-All you need to do is grip a trap bar or two heavy weights like the best adjustable dumbbells or kettlebells, and simply ggofor a walk.
-If you’ve ever carried your groceries home with that slow-growing burning sensation in your shoulders, then you’ve already done a farmer’s walk exercise.
+The farmer's walk has traditionally been viewed as a shoulder exercise, but the move offers far more for your body.
+All you need to do is grip a trap bar or two heavy weights like the best adjustable dumbbells or kettlebells, and go for a walk.
+If you’ve ever carried your groceries home, then you're already familiar with that shoulder burn.

-Also known as the farmer’s carry, the move is a popular strength and conditioning exercise that works far more muscles than just your shoulders.
-The farmer’s walk also strengthens the muscles in your arms, back, legs, and core muscles, and as well as targeting your major muscle groups, it’s also a cardio exercise that can ramp up your heart rate.
+Also known as the farmer’s carry, the popular strength and conditioning move works far more muscles than your shoulders, also strengthening the muscles in your arms, back, legs and core muscles, and targeting your major muscle groups.
+It’s also a cardio exercise that can ramp up your heart rate and test overall endurance.

 I decided to grab my weights and perform the farmer’s walk around my apartment every day for a week.
 Find out what happened to my body, or discover how 50 Arnold presses went down in another challenge.

-The farmer’s walk is a versatile full-body exercise.
+The farmer’s walk is a versatile compound exercise used in functional training workouts like CrossFit and Hyrox.
 You can choose to carry two weights or challenge your balance and stability by working unilaterally (single-sided) by carrying one weight.
 Either way, strength gains are up for grabs.
 Other benefits of the farmer’s walk include building muscle, improving grip strength, and developing lower body power.

 The move is considered an isometric and isotonic exercise; isometric refers to a static exercise that places your muscles under stress without the muscle lengthening or shortening (in this case, your shoulders and core muscles), whereas isotonic includes dynamic movement like walking.

-Muscles worked in the farmer’s carry include your biceps, triceps, and shoulder complex — frontal, medial, and lateral heads — the rectus abdominis, oblique muscles, deeper core muscles, quadriceps, calves, hamstrings, glutes, and back muscles like the erector spinae, traps, lats, and even your chest under heavier loads.
+Muscles worked in the farmer’s carry include your biceps, triceps and shoulder complex — the frontal, medial and lateral heads — rectus abdominis, oblique muscles, deeper core muscles, quadriceps, calves, hamstrings, glutes and back muscles like the erector spinae, traps, lats and even your chest (under heavier loads).

 How to do the farmer’s walk

-I did the farmer's walk every day for a week — here’s what happened to my body
+I did the farmer's walk every day for a week — here’s my results

 Walking works your entire body, as I found out doing the farmer’s walk every day.